abmaelrodrigo/agendaContacts/README.md

 4 – Click on ‘Register a new contact’ ;
 5 – Insert some name and phone;
 6 – Click on ‘Create a new contact’.

+The same project was also rewritten using the Page Objects technique (https://github.com/SeleniumHQ/selenium/wiki/PageObjects).